alvinlimfangchuen/alvinlimfangchuen/README.md

 - 🎓 Pursuing a Master of Science, specializing in Information Technology
 - 🔍 Deeply involved in research focusing on Biometrics, Image Processing, & Deep learning
 - 💻 Equally passionate about software engineering, with experience in E-Commerce application, Web-based Aales Analytics, Digital Business using NFC technology,
-- 🌍 Looking to collaborate on projects that are at the intersection of research and technology.

 ## Connect With Me